 In some cases, symptoms may also include:

 These symptoms may be caused by other health problems.
 Always see your healthcare provider to be sure.

 Your healthcare provider will give you a physical exam.
 You'll have some blood tests.
 The blood tests will check the amounts of your red blood cells and white blood cells.
 If your red blood cell count is low, this is a sign of anemia.
 If your white blood cell count is high, this is a sign of redness and swelling (inflammation).

 Other tests for ulcerative colitis include:

 Upper endoscopy.
-This is also called esophagogastroduodenoscopy (EGD).
+This is also called EGD(esophagogastroduodenoscopy).
 This test looks at the inside or lining of your food pipe (esophagus), stomach, and the top part of your small intestine (duodenum).
 This test uses a thin, lighted tube, called an endoscope.
 The tube has a camera at 1 end.
 The tube is put into your mouth and throat.
 Then it goes into your esophagus, stomach, and duodenum.
 Your healthcare provider can see the inside of these organs.
-He or she can also take a small tissue sample (biopsy) if needed.
+They can also take a small tissue sample (biopsy) if needed.

 Colonoscopy.This test looks at the full length of your large intestine.
-It can help check for any abnormal growths, tissue that is red or swollen, sores (ulcers), or bleeding.
+It can help check for any abnormal growths, tissue that's red or swollen, sores (ulcers), or bleeding.
 A long, flexible, lighted tube called a colonoscope is put into your rectum up into the colon.
-This tube lets your healthcare provider see your colon lining and take out a tissue sample (biopsy) to test it.
-He or she may also be able to treat some problems that may be found.
+This tube lets your provider see your colon lining and take out a tissue sample (biopsy) to test it.
+They may also be able to treat some problems that may be found.

 Blood tests.
 No blood test can diagnose or rule out ulcerative colitis.
 But some blood tests can help to monitor the disease.